Karemelshimi/Customers-Personality-Analysis-SQL/README.md

 We multiply the amount spent on each product (Fish, Meat, Fruit, Gold, Sweets) by the count of purchases made through each method (Web, Deals, Catalog, Store) then divide it by the sum of all purchase platforms to get the total amount spent on each product for each purchasing method.
 Each product is represented by a separate column, making it easy to see the total amount spent on each product through different purchasing methods.
-There is a dedicated column for purchasing method called `Purchase_Method`.
+There is a dedicated column for purchasing methods called `Purchase_Method`.
 ```SQL
 SELECT
     'Web' AS Purchase_Method,